domhnallc/aspp/README.md

 **submission dataset_release_v1.csv:**

 The dataset built in this research.
-The base dataset can be created using create_base_data_set.py, which retrieves metadata from
+The base dataset can be created using create_base_data_set.py, which retrieves metadata from Core.ac.uk on all repositories from the UK within their platform.
+This was further manually edited to remove non-academic institutes.

 Cite as: